 Senator Heitkamp believes everyone should have access to affordable, quality health care.
-In 2000, Senator Heitkamp was diagnosed with breast cancer.
+In 2000, Senator Heitkamp was diagnosed with breast cancer and she beat it.
 It was a terrifying experience, but she was fortunate because she had good health insurance so she could afford the care she needed.
 But too many families aren’t so lucky.
-That’s why Senator Heitkamp is fighting to make sure families get the care they deserve.
+That’s why Senator Heitkamp is fighting to make sure families get the care they deserve, and to protect North Dakotans with pre-existing conditions – like her breast cancer – from being denied access to affordable care.
 She’s also working to reduce the cost of health care throughout the country, which puts a strain on the national budget as well as families’ pocketbooks.

-With any major legislation, there are improvements that need to be made so that it works as well as possible, and that holds true for the health care reform law.
-That’s why Senator Heitkamp is committed to making reasonable reforms to pieces of the law so it works better for families and businesses across the country, including many of which she proposed.
-After hearing from North Dakotas about the challenges they faced, Senator Heitkamp joined five other U.S. senators to introduce a series of commonsense proposals that take the next steps toward making the Affordable Care Act work better for individuals, families, and small businesses.
+After hearing from North Dakotans about the challenges they faced during its initial implementation, Senator Heitkamp joined a bipartisan group of five other U.S. senators to introduce a series of commonsense proposals in 2014 that take the next steps toward making the health reform law work better for individuals, families, and small businesses.
 Senator Heitkamp remains committed to correcting the parts of the health care reform law that do not make sense, improve on others, and implement new ideas that can further control health care costs and improve quality.

-Senator Heitkamp believes Americans cannot afford to lose important provisions of the law that allow young adults to stay on their parents’ health insurance until they are 26 years old, close the Medicare Part D “doughnut hole,” and provide tax credits to middle-class families to help them purchase coverage.
-Click here for more information on how law may impact you and your family.
+This underscores Senator Heitkamp’s long-time belief that Americans do not deserve – nor can they afford - to lose important provisions of the health reform law that protect access to affordable care for the millions of Americans with pre-existing conditions, allow young adults to stay on their parents’ health insurance until they are 26 years old, close the Medicare Part D “doughnut hole,” expand Medicaid, and help middle-class families purchase coverage.

+As co-chair of the bipartisan Senate Rural Health Caucus, Senator Heitkamp is committed to advocating for rural health issues and protecting safety net health providers by working with top federal officials, local providers, and everyone in between.
 North Dakota’s rural landscape presents a distinct challenge to providing health care, and health providers rise to the challenge by providing high quality, low cost care.
 Often times, a local hospital or clinic drives the backbone of the economy of many of the state’s small communities.
-Various payment models, such as the critical access hospital program and the frontier provision included in the Affordable Care Act, make sure providers in remote and rural regions are compensated fairly.
-As co-chair of the Rural Health Caucus, Senator Heitkamp is committed to advocating for rural health issues and protecting safety net health providers by working with top federal officials, local providers, and everyone in between.
+Various payment models, such as the critical access hospital program and the frontier provision included in the health reform law, make sure providers in remote and rural regions are compensated fairly.
 Following Senator Heitkamp’s call to give greater attention to the needs of rural health care, the Administration created the Rural Health Council that will give rural communities a stronger voice on the federal rules and regulations that impact them.

 Medicare and Medicaid

-The Medicare and Medicaid programs have played important roles in the lives of seniors, people with disabilities, and low-income American families for almost 50 years.
-More than 60,000 North Dakotans count on Medicaid, and more than 112,000 North Dakota seniors rely on Medicare, to help pay for visits to the doctor and purchase prescription drugs.
+The Medicare and Medicaid programs have played important roles in the lives of seniors, people with disabilities, and low-income American families for decades.
+Thousands of children with disabilities, low-income families, and seniors in nursing homes in North Dakota count on Medicaid to get affordable health coverage, and many North Dakota seniors rely on Medicare to help pay for visits to the doctor, hospital stays, and prescription drugs.